Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

-\item \textbf{Example 2: Basic distributions.} The test distribution class includes basic distributions, such as uniform, normal, exponential, beta, gamma, Bernoulli, binomial distributions, etc. For example, consider normal distribution.
-Assumptions 3 and 4 are automatically satisfied if all features are mutually independent.
-The expectation and second-moment constraints from Assumption 2 can be satisfied by setting appropriate mean and covariance.
-Due to the closed-form moments of the normal distribution, the third- and fourth-moment constraints are inherently satisfied.
+\item \textbf{Example 2: Standard distributions.} With appropriate constant factors, the test distribution class includes standard distributions, such as uniform, normal, exponential, beta, gamma, Bernoulli, binomial, etc. For example, consider the normal distribution.
+For $i \in \Srob$, Assumption 2 is satisfied by setting $yx_i \sim \calN(\alpha, \alpha^2)$ with $C_i = 1$, $C_{i,2} = 1$, $C_{i,3} = 0$, and $C_{i,4} = 3$.
+Assumptions 3 and 4 are satisfied when all the features are mutually independent.

-\item \textbf{Example 3: MNIST/Fashion-MNIST/CIFAR-10.} Empirical evidence suggests that preprocessed MNIST~\cite{MNIST}, Fashion-MNIST~\cite{FMNIST}, and CIFAR-10~\cite{CIFAR10} approximately satisfy our assumptions.
+\item \textbf{Example 3: MNIST/Fashion-MNIST/CIFAR-10.} Empirical evidence suggests that preprocessed MNIST~\citep{MNIST}, Fashion-MNIST~\citep{FMNIST}, and CIFAR-10~\citep{CIFAR10} approximately satisfy our assumptions.
 Consider MNIST.
 Let $\{\x^{(0)}_n\}^N_{n=1}, \{\x^{(1)}_n\}^N_{n=1} \in [0, 1]^{784}$ denote the samples of digits zero and one, respectively.
 We assign $y = 1$ to digit zero and $y = -1$ to digit one.
-Center the data via $\x' \leftarrow \x - \bar{\x}$ with $\bar{\x} := (1/2N) \sum^N_{n=1} (\x^{(0)}_n + \x^{(1)}_n)$ and align features with the label using $\x'' \leftarrow \sgn( \sum^N_{n=1} (\x^{(0)}_n - \x^{(1)}_n) ) \odot \x'$.
-In this representation, common background features yield near-zero expectations~(i.e., $\gamma \approx 0$), while discriminative features---such as the left and right arcs of zero or the vertical stroke of one---correlate strongly with the label~(i.e., $\alpha \approx 0.2$)~(cf.~\cref{fig:datasets}).
-Additionally, some outlier-dependent pixels~(e.g., corners occasionally activated by slanted digits) exhibit weak correlation with the label~(i.e., $\beta \approx 0.01$), reflecting non-robust but predictive attributes.
-Empirical analysis reveals that most dimensions exhibit positive total covariance with others, consistent with Assumption 3~(cf.~\cref{fig:datasets}).
-The main departure from our test distribution lies in the fact that real datasets exhibit a gradual transition in feature importance rather than a binary separation between robust and non-robust features.
+We center the data via $\x' \leftarrow \x - \bar{\x}$ with $\bar{\x} := (1/2N) \sum^N_{n=1} (\x^{(0)}_n + \x^{(1)}_n)$ and align features with the label using $\x'' \leftarrow \sgn( \sum^N_{n=1} (\x^{(0)}_n - \x^{(1)}_n) ) \odot \x'$.
+In this representation, common background pixels have near-zero expectations~(i.e., $\gamma \approx 0$), while discriminative pixels---such as the left and right arcs of zero or the vertical stroke of one---correlate strongly with the label~(i.e., $\alpha \approx 0.2$)~(cf.~\cref{fig:datasets}).
+Additionally, some pixels that are occasionally activated by atypical samples~(e.g., corners activated by slanted digits) exhibit weak correlation with the label~(i.e., $\beta \approx 0.01$), reflecting non-robust but predictive attributes.
+Empirical analysis reveals that most pixels exhibit positive total covariance with others, consistent with Assumption 3~(cf.~\cref{fig:datasets}).
+The main departure from \cref{asm:test} is that real-world datasets exhibit a gradual transition in feature robustness rather than an explicit binary separation between robust and non-robust features.